razius/razius.com/content/articles/tech/launching-services-after-vagrant-mount.rst

     # Stop on unmount
     SUBSYSTEM=="bdi",ACTION=="remove",RUN+="/usr/bin/screen -m -d bash -c 'sleep 5; /etc/init.d/nginx stop'"

 This will run each time a VirtualBox shared folder is mounted.
 It spawns a screen session (of course you need to have the `screen`_ package installed) to prevent the command from being killed by systemd when parent udev exits, sleeps for 5 seconds to make sure Vagrant had the chance to mount the synced folder and exits successfully and finally start the service.

 Don't forget to type in the full paths otherwise udev won't be able to find the command.
-For more information see the `udev manual`_.
+For more information consult the `udev manual`_.

 .. _Vagrant synced folder: http://docs.vagrantup.com/v2/synced-folders/index.html
 .. _upstart event: http://upstart.ubuntu.com/cookbook/#event